 During March 2014, an action also was brought in the Court of Common Pleas of Erie County, Pennsylvania on behalf of 61 firefighters.
 This case likewise involves various defendants in addition to the Company.
 After the Company filed pretrial motions, 33 Erie County firefighter plaintiffs voluntarily dismissed their claims.
+Prior to a dismissal of these cases pursuant to the Tolling Agreement, discussed below, there was a total of 28 firefighters involved in cases filed in Erie County.

 During August 2017, five cases involving 70 firefighter plaintiffs were filed in Lackawanna County, Pennsylvania.
-These cases involve firefighter plaintiffs who originally filed in Cook County and were dismissed pursuant to the Company's forum nonconveniens motion.
-As of December 31, 2020, a total of 263 firefighters are involved in cases filed in Allegheny and Lackawanna counties in Pennsylvania.
+These cases involve firefighter plaintiffs who originally filed in Cook County several years ago and were dismissed pursuant to the Company's forum nonconveniens motion.

 On September 17, 2014, 20 lawsuits, involving a total of 193 Buffalo Fire Department firefighters, were filed in the Supreme Court of the State of New York, Erie County.
-All of the cases filed in Erie County, New York have been removed to federal court in the Western District of New York.
-Plaintiffs have filed a motion to consolidate and bifurcate these cases, similar to the motion filed in the Pittsburgh hearing loss cases, as described above.
-The Company has filed an opposition to the motion.
+All of the cases filed in Erie County, New York were removed to federal court in the Western District of New York.
+Plaintiffs filed a motion to consolidate and bifurcate these cases, similar to the motion filed in the Pittsburgh hearing loss cases, as described below.
+The Company filed an opposition to the motion.
 During February 2015, a lawsuit involving one New York City firefighter plaintiff was filed in the Supreme Court of the State of New York, New York County.
 The plaintiff named the Company as well as several other parties as defendants.
 That case subsequently was transferred to federal court in the Northern District of New York and thereafter dismissed.
 During April 2015 through January 2016, 29 new cases involving a total of 235 firefighters were filed in various counties in the New York City area.
 During December 2016 through October 2017, additional cases were filed in these jurisdictions.
 On February 5, 2018, the Company was served with a complaint in an additional case filed in Kings County, New York.
-This case involves one plaintiff.
-Prior to a dismissal of these cases pursuant to the Tolling Agreement, there was a total of 536 firefighters involved in cases filed in the State of New York.
+This case involved one plaintiff.
+Prior to a dismissal of these cases pursuant to the Tolling Agreement, discussed below, there was a total of 536 firefighters involved in cases filed in the State of New York.

 During November 2015, the Company was served with a complaint filed in Union County, New Jersey state court, involving 34 New Jersey firefighters.
-This case has been transferred to federal court in the District of New Jersey.
+This case was transferred to federal court in the District of New Jersey.
 During the period from January through May 2016, eight additional cases were filed in various New Jersey state courts.
-Most of the firefighters in these cases reside in New Jersey and work or worked at New Jersey fire departments.
-During December 2016, a case involving one

-New Jersey firefighter was filed in the United States District Court of New Jersey.
+Most of the firefighters in these cases resided in New Jersey and worked at New Jersey fire departments.
+During December 2016, a case involving one New Jersey firefighter was filed in the United States District Court of New Jersey.
 On May 2, 2017, plaintiffs filed a motion to consolidate and bifurcate in the pending federal court case in New Jersey.
 This motion was similar to bifurcation motions filed by plaintiffs in Pittsburgh, Buffalo and Philadelphia.
-The Court has denied this motion as premature.
+The Court denied the motion as premature.
 Pursuant to a petition filed by both parties, all New Jersey state court cases were consolidated for pretrial purposes.
-Prior to a dismissal of these cases pursuant to the Tolling Agreement, there was a total of 61 firefighters involved in cases filed in New Jersey.
+Prior to a dismissal of these cases pursuant to the Tolling Agreement, discussed below, there was a total of 61 firefighters involved in cases filed in New Jersey.